irllabs/ml-lib/README.md

 ### Feature extraction

-- `ml.peak`: output detected peaks from a continues stream of input values
 - `ml.minmax`: output a vector of minima and maxima locations (peaks) from an input vector

 ### Classification